zulfnore/maera/docs/shells/class/index.md

 ?>
 {% endhighlight %}

-The above contains the basics of a framework and is just an example.
+The above contains the basics of a shell and is just an example.

 **Lines 10-28:** Add any actions & filters we may be using.
 This is where you'll probably be executing any custom functions that you add to this class.
 These are executed as soon as the class is intantianatied.
 **Lines 33-39:** We use the singleton pattern to instantianate our classes, so this is necessary.
 Also requires line 8: `private static $instance;`
 **Lines 44-52:** Enqueue our stylesheets and scripts.
-**Lines 57-68:** Include any customizations that our framework requires to handle our twig template files.
+**Lines 57-68:** Include any customizations that our shell requires to handle our twig template files.